tikoci/make.d/README.md

 > **NOTE**
->  This is experimental concept.
+>  This is an experimental concept.
 Not for production use.
 >  _Even this README is a work in progress._

 ```
 define etc_motd
-> make.d 0.1.165 alpha
+> make.d 0.1.167 alpha

 ███╗   ███╗ █████╗ ██╗  ██╗███████╗   ██████╗
 ████╗ ████║██╔══██╗██║ ██╔╝██╔════╝   ██╔══██╗